 Why So Loud?

 Some cats are just loud purrers naturally, like some people who speak louder than others.
+The cat’s breed can also influence the volume of their purring.
 Then, when they’re extra happy, their purring becomes deeper – just like you’d hum louder when you were enjoying a song!

 Did you know?